TheMoon2000/iOS-Authentication-Demo/README.md

-# User Authentication Demo Using URLSession
+# iOS Authentication Demo Using URLSession

 ## Setup
 1. For the code to work, you must first install MySQL on your Mac from https://dev.mysql.com/downloads/mysql/.